sage-code/maj/alphabet.md

 * is pronounced "u" at beginning of words: wisol:"uisol" = "whiskey";
 * inside of words can modify "e" that will be read "i" like in new:"niu" ;

-**Soft: n**

-Middle word consonant "n" is soften when used before a vowel, like sound "ñ" in Spanish "niños".
-The best IPA symbol for this sound is "ɲ".
-To make this sound you use the middle of your tongues instead of front of your tongue.
-Normal N is used ate beginning and end of words or in combination with other consonants like groups { "nt", "nv", 'nb" etc...}

-* kanna:"caɲa" = dog
-* kanne:"cyɲe" = dogs

 ## Silent `h`